AustP/react-flux/README.md

 ### Getting an Event's Status

 In our applications, we often want to display loading indicators while waiting for a side-effect to finish.
-Additionally we want to let the user know when an error occurs. react-flux makes this easy by providing two methods: `selectStatus` and `useStatus`.
+Additionally we want to let the user know when an error occurs. react-flux makes this easy by providing two methods: `selectEvent` and `useEvent`.
 (See [When to Call the select* Methods vs the use* Methods](#when-to-call-the-select-methods-vs-the-use-methods)).
 These methods give you access to an event's status.
 Let's update our `LoginForm` component to display a loading indicator and handle errors.

 ```(tsx)
   export default function LoginForm() {
     const [email, setEmail] = React.useState('');
     const [password, setPassword] = React.useState('');
-+   const { dispatched, dispatching, error, payload } = flux.useStatus('auth/login');
++   const { dispatching, error, payload } = flux.useEvent('auth/login');
 +
 +   if (error) {
 +     console.log(payload);